 The USGA Davis Program develops and supports non-biased research for a healthier environment, community, and playing conditions for the game of golf.
 Research that advances scientific knowledge or provides agronomic, economic, or environmental solutions to golf's stakeholders will be considered.
-Proposals will be prioritized based on the following strategic initiatives and the list of additional research priorities and considerations on pages 2-4 of this call.
+Proposals will be prioritized based on the 2025 Call for Proposals on our website (https://greensectionresearch.smapply.org/prog/mike davis program for advancing golf course management/), the following strategic initiatives, and the list of additional research priorities and considerations on pages 2-4 of this document.